zpy2001/hugo-theme-arknights/README.md

 This is a theme based on [Hogo Theme Stack](https://github.com/CaiJimmy/hugo-theme-stack), with arknights elements.

-For hugo project starter, see [BlueSpace Blog Repo](https://github.com/ETOgaosion/ETOgaosion.github.io)
+For hugo project starter, see [ZPY Blog Repo](https://github.com/zpy2001/zpy2001.github.io)
 - ## TODO

   This theme has tons of things to implement, including below: